Democrats promise quick move to impeachment if 25th Amendment push fails - KESQ

 “In protecting our Constitution and our Democracy, we will act with urgency, because this President represents an imminent threat to both.
 As the days go by, the horror of the ongoing assault on our democracy perpetrated by this President is intensified and so is the immediate need for action,” Pelosi said.

+Democratic Reps.
+David Cicilline of Rhode Island, Jamie Raskin of Maryland and Ted Lieu of California will introduce the impeachment resolution during Monday’s pro-forma House session, which includes one article charging Trump with “incitement of insurrection.”

+Cicilline tweeted Sunday evening that the resolution now has more than 200 co-sponsors, nearly all of the Democratic caucus.

-House Democrats are still discussing whether a vote to impeach Trump could be Tuesday or Wednesday, per aides.
+House Democrats are still discussing whether a vote to impeach Trump could be Tuesday or Wednesday, according to aides.

-Democrats do still plan to go to the House Rules Committee first, which would adopt a rule setting the timeframe and parameters of the floor debate.
-It’s unclear when the Rules Committee might meet.
-Aides expect the Rules Committee to meet Tuesday but that isn’t set yet.
+Pelosi said in an interview on CBS’ “60 Minutes” Sunday evening that she liked the idea of invoking the 25th Amendment “because it gets rid of him,” but explained, “one of the motivations people have for advocating for impeachment” is to prevent Trump from holding office again.

 House Majority Whip James Clyburn said earlier Sunday House Democrats might wait until after President-elect Joe Biden’s first 100 days in office to send any articles of impeachment against President Donald Trump to the Senate, a move that would give the incoming President time to tackle his agenda in Congress before the start of a time-consuming trial.